Felicious/Testing-Jen-kun/README.md

    Another possible file to reference is : https://github.com/junit-team/junit4/wiki/Getting-started-%E2%80%93-Ant
       or http://www.vogella.com/tutorials/ApacheAnt/article.html#junit4 (this one helped with JUnit reports

-   Note: the test report xml file is located: build/junitreport/*.xml
+   Note: Configured the build with "Build Step": Invoke Ant and "Generated JUnit Test Report."
+The test report xml file is located: build/junitreport/*.xml